X2 (film): Plot

-At the White House, a teleporting mutant Nightcrawler attacks the President of the United States; he is shot and retreats.
+At the White House, a teleporting mutant, Nightcrawler, attacks the President of the United States; he is shot and retreats.
 Meanwhile, Logan explores an abandoned military installation at Alkali Lake in Alberta for clues to his past, but finds nothing.
 Jean Grey has been having premonitions and struggles to concentrate as her powers become increasingly difficult to control.

 Later, Logan returns to Professor Xavier's school for mutants, and Xavier tracks Nightcrawler using Cerebro.
-Xavier and Cyclops go to question the imprisoned Magneto about the attack, while Grey and Storm retrieve Nightcrawler.
+Xavier and Cyclops go to question the imprisoned Magneto (Note: As depicted in X-Men (2000)) about the attack, while Jean and Storm retrieve Nightcrawler.
 Military scientist Colonel William Stryker approaches the President and receives approval to investigate Xavier's mansion for their ties to mutants after the recent attack.
 Stryker's forces invade the school and abduct some of the students.
 Colossus leads the remaining students to safety while Logan, Rogue, Iceman, and Pyro escape.
 Stryker's assistant Yuriko Oyama captures Cyclops and Xavier.
 During the attack, Logan confronts Stryker, who addresses him as "Wolverine" and appears to be aware of his past.

 The shapeshifting mutant, Mystique, helps Magneto escape and finds Cerebro schematics.
 Logan, Rogue, Iceman, and Pyro visit Iceman's family in Boston.
 Iceman's brother calls the police after learning he's a mutant.
 Officers surround the house; one shoots Logan after feeling threatened.
-Pyro fights back against officers with his pyrokinesis before Storm, Grey, and Nightcrawler pick them up in their jet.
+Pyro fights back against officers with his pyrokinesis but Rogue absorbs his powers and uses them to put out the fire, while Storm, Jean, and Nightcrawler pick them up in their jet.

-The X-Jet is attacked by fighter jets and shot down while returning to the mansion, but Magneto saves them.
+Despite Storm and Jean's defenses, the X-Jet is attacked by fighter jets and shot down while returning to the mansion.
+Rogue is sucked out but is saved by Nightcrawler, while Magneto controls the jet and saves everyone from the crash.
 He explains that Stryker built a second Cerebro to kill every mutant telepathically, using his mutant son Jason, who can control minds, to coerce Xavier.
 Stryker previously used Jason's powers on Nightcrawler to attack the White House to justify his excuse for invading Xavier's mansion.
 Magneto also tells Logan that Stryker grafted adamantium onto his bones and caused his amnesia.
-Grey discovers Stryker's underground base in a dam at Alkali Lake.
+Jean, reading Nightcrawler's mind, discovers Stryker's underground base in a dam at Alkali Lake.